rahmed-dev/nextstack-erp/docs/epics/epic-4-leads-pipeline-post-mvp.md

 **Acceptance Criteria:**

 **Given** I open the Leads list
 **When** I create a new lead with at least: client or organization name, short description, source (for example Upwork, referral, direct), estimated value, stage, and next action with a next-action date
-**Then** the lead is saved and appears in the Leads list with those fields visible in columns or detail view
+**Then** the lead is saved and appears in the Leads list with those fields visible in columns or detail view **And** the Leads list is rendered using the DocType metadata-driven listing system via route `/list?doctype=lead` with columns, filters, sorting, and actions configured in the lead DocType metadata
 **And** I can optionally store a link back to the original job/posting or external reference

 **Given** an existing lead